MuhdNihalCY/megapaints-frontend/DYNAMIC_BINDER_SELECTION.md

 4. Binder names and calculations displayed
 5. No manual intervention required

-### 2. **Change Subcategory**
+### 2. **Change Subcategory with Existing Tinters**
+1. User has selected tinters in current subcategory
+2. User selects different subcategory
+3. Binders automatically update to new subcategory
+4. Tinter selections are preserved
+5. Visual feedback shows if tinters are not available in new subcategory
+6. User can manually change tinters if needed

+### 3. **Tinter Availability Feedback**
-1. Select different subcategory
+1. User selects tinter from subcategory A
-2. Previous binders automatically cleared
-3. New binders auto-selected based on new subcategory's Products object
-4. UI updates immediately
+2. User changes to subcategory B
+3. If tinter is not available in subcategory B:
+   - Tinter selection remains
+   - Visual warning shows "Not in current subcategory"
+   - Yellow highlighting indicates unavailable status
+4. User can keep the selection or choose a different tinter

-### 3. **No Binders Configured**
+### 4. **No Binders Configured**
 1. Select subcategory without binder configuration in Products object
 2. No binders displayed
 3. Clear indication that no binders are configured